RohanSRamnani/StockMarketTA/README.md

 - **Swing Traders**: Find optimal entry and exit points with warning level anticipation
 - **Fundamental Investors**: Correlate institutional activity with company fundamentals
 - **Algorithmic Traders**: Export signals for integration with automated trading systems

-4. Enter your Polygon.io API key in the sidebar settings

-5. (Optional) For institutional data, add your Fintel.io cookies in the Authentication section

 ## Future Development